 Can’t I Just Use An Electronic Cuff?

 Ugh… I hate this question.
 Yes, of course you can.
 BUT, electronic cuffs underestimate systolic and diastolic measurements.
 If the batteries are low, they won’t give you accurate measurements.
 Patients CANNOT position the cuff or themselves properly (see above list of positioning items required!).
 They need regular calibrating and that just doesn’t happen.
 They can also error and perform repeat measures too close together, resulting in falsely elevated measures.
 I need accuracy and precision.
 I need to know FOR SURE if my patient is safe to start, continue, and repeatedly perform exercise.
 An electronic cuff DOES NOT provide me with this information.
 Does your primary care provider use an electronic cuff?
 If so, you should probably switch providers.
-In our role as primary providers of healthcare services, we need to ensuring proper measurement, screening, interpretation, and application of blood pressure for every patient we see.
+In our role as primary providers of healthcare services, we need to ensure proper measurement, screening, interpretation, and application of blood pressure for every patient we see.

 “…almost two-thirds of hypertensive individuals would be denied morbidity preventing treatment if the diastolic blood pressure were underestimated by 5 mm Hg; the number of persons diagnosed with hypertension would more than double if systolic pressure were over estimated by 5 mm Hg.”Freeze, et al. (2011)